borglandlab/RunningWheel/WheelAnalysis_macOS.md

 You will need to install these in your terminal window.
 You can open a terminal window by pressing on "cmd" + spacebar, which will cause the spotlight search to pop up.
 Type in "terminal" and press the "return" key, or click on the first entry titled "terminal".

-To use pip, enter pip or pip3 (depending on which version you are using - pip3 for python3) followed by the module you are installing:
+To use pip, enter pip or pip3 (depending on which version you are using - pip3 for Python 3) followed by the module you are installing:
 ```{console}
 pip3 install openpyxl
 pip3 install pytz